 Try to have some time out from the children

 I often plan weddings with groups of mostly adults with just a few children, and there are plenty of bars in New York City that will not allow people under 21.
 So, if a couple want to include children only up to a certain point in the celebrations, then a guest will have to be nominated to be in charge of taking the children back to the hotel or accommodation and getting them to bed, while the rest of the party goes on until late.
 If the children are very little then they made need a nap in the afternoon, and this should be kept in mind when making a schedule for a wedding day.
 It would be terrible if the couple were saying “I do” at just the point when a small toddler becomes over-tired and decides that they have had enough.
 In the past I have been able to provide qualified, registered childcare for eloping couples with a small child.
 They wanted to say their vows to each other while someone else kept their child safe.
 They also wanted some wedding photographs with and without their child.

 All of the photos in this blog post are from the weddings I have planned in Central Park.
-For more information on planning your own Central Park wedding, visit our website, or “like” us on Facebook for photos and more inspiring stories.
+If you are considering a Central Park wedding!
+Visit our website, or “like” us on Facebook, follow us on Instagram and follow us on Pinterest where you will find lots of lovely photos and many more inspiring stories of real weddings.

 I would love to hear from others who have had their children or indeed other people’s children at their wedding ceremony, and how they made the most of it.
 Please comment below with any tips or advice.